ladisbasiv/interactive-card-details-form-main/README.md

 ### What I learned

 Validating complex forms using JS happened be to more time consuming task that I thought.
-With every field having it's own nuances and patterns, making sure everything works as intended took more time than the HTML and CSS did.
+With every field having it's own nuances and patterns, making sure everything works as intended took more time than HTML and CSS did.

 ### Continued development